Review Multiple PRs (Parallel)

 Where {REVIEW_EVENT} is the value read from the draft file’s Review Event field for that PR (APPROVE, REQUEST_CHANGES, or COMMENT).

-1. If a PR has no inline comments but the review event is APPROVE or REQUEST_CHANGES, submit the review without comments:
+1. If a PR has no inline comments (or all were demoted to body text) and the review event is APPROVE or REQUEST_CHANGES, submit the review without comments:

 gh api repos/{owner}/{repo}/pulls/{number}/reviews \